space-hound/web-convexhull/README.md

 <br>

  - [Quick Hull](https://www.geeksforgeeks.org/quickhull-algorithm-convex-hull/)
    - For the `Quick Hull`, unfortunately I could not achieve this effect, as I could not manage to combine `recursion` with the `p5.js` functionality, so when a step of the algorithm is completed,  the data, computations and things relevant to the animations are stored in some arrays.
-And when it finishes, it triggers the drawing function, that will draw the algorithm based on the previous array, with a delay between each step, using the `sleep` and `wait` functions above.
+And when it finishes, it triggers the drawing function, that will draw the algorithm based on the previous arrays, with a delay between each step, using the `sleep` and `wait` functions above.

 ```javascript
 let  AllPoints  = [];